carlpulley/validated-config/README.md

 [Enforcing invariants in Scala datatypes](http://www.cakesolutions.net/teamblogs/enforcing-invariants-in-scala-datatypes), the use of an sealed abstract case class ensures that constructors, copy constructors and companion apply methods are not created by the compiler.
-Hence, the only way that instances of `HttpConfig` and `Settings` can be created is via the the package protected code in their respective companion objects - and so we ensure that all such validated configurations are compile time checked as being invariant!
+Hence, the only way that instances of `HttpConfig` and `Settings` can be created is via the the package protected code in the respective implicits - and so we ensure that all such validated configurations are compile time checked as being invariant!